Jarvisarmy/SimpleSliceNet/README.md

 python train_3D.py
 ```

-- Using feature extractor fine-tuned on EDC
+- Using feature extractor fine-tuned on EDC.
 Please use the code from original paper [EDC](https://github.com/guojiajeremy/edc), get the state_dict of the encoder and save it as './../results/MRI_EDC/best_encoder.pth'.